 Steaming vegetables can leave you with a bright, crisper vegetable that has a lot more flavour than when you boil them.
 This is because when you boil veg, some of the flavour is transferred to the water, and boiling can also make them a bit soggier.

 An added bonus of steaming is that you may end up with veg that has more nutrients because it stays in the vegetable rather than escaping into the water.
+You can also steam some meats and fish, so keep an eye out for some great salmon recipes too.

 Use a water bath